Pierre De Geyter: The Internationale

 On 15 July 1888, Delory contacted De Geyter to compose music for several "Chants révolutionnaires" that were often sung at popular events with Lille socialists.
 Among these was a song that was to become the International Workingmen's Association anthem, The Internationale.
 The lyrics had been written by Eugène Edine Pottier during the semaine sanglante (the "bloody week", May 22–28, 1871) marking the end and the severe repression of the Paris Commune of 1871.
 Until then, the song had usually been sung to the tune of the Marseillaise.

 It took Pierre one Sunday morning to compose his music on a harmonium.
 According to one source, he then asked his brother Adolphe to play it on the bugle, and subsequently made some minor changes to the music.
 The new composition was first played by the Lyre des Travailleurs at the yearly fête of the Lille trade union of newspaper sellers in July 1888.
 Six thousand leaflets were printed at Pierre's favorite printing firm, Boldoduc, and sold to raise money for the socialist party in Lille.
-To protect his job, only "Degeyter" was named as the composer but Pierre was dismissed regardless and was subsequently blacklisted by Lille employers.
+To protect his job, only «De Geyter" was named as the composer but Pierre was dismissed regardless and was subsequently blacklisted by Lille employers.
 He was soon reduced to performing odd jobs, such as making coffins.
 In 1902, he left Lille with his wife and daughter and moved to Saint-Denis, near Paris.